nkleck/CyberStakes2020/Forensics/150_Boot_Racer/README.md

 Ok.
 Lets see what we are delaing with.
 Follow the previous boot challenge steps.
 When we boot the floppy we see the following output.
 ![floppy.img](images/boot_screenshot.png)

 So we now know the flag was at `0x7DC0` at some point during the boot.
 We are going to try two methods.
-First is stepping the boot process by starging the image with qemu and attaching to it with gdb.
-Method 2 (credit `bobbyD` for the walkthrough) uses the free version of IDA to analyze the flag image for the flag.
+First is stepping the boot process by starting the image with qemu and attaching to it with gdb.
+Method 2 (credit `bobbyD` for the walkthrough) uses the free version of IDA to analyze the floppy image for the flag.

 ### Method 1